 One thing thats obvious is that Vij and company have thought long and hard about providing the features that are tailor-made for those of us looking for airborne CO detection solutions.
 Several certified aircraft manufacturers think so too, and have included some of the CO Guardian products as standard equipment in their new airframes.
-(A quick breakdown of the CO Guardian product line appears on Pages 26-27.)

 Location Is Everything

 I happen to fly an airplane that under the right circumstances, during climbout at a high angle of attack, will allow about 12 ppm of CO into the cockpit at the left panel vent.
 The source of this CO is the joint between the header pipes and the rest of the muffler assembly, which is designed to slip a bit under operation.
 Upon leveling off, however, the NACA vent inlet is no longer directly downstream of the cowl latches, and no CO comes in.
 However, a sensitive, set-and-forget-style CO detector mounted in the center of the cockpit shows no CO at all under any flight attitudes.